gstark0/backend-dev-challenge/README.md

 * sqlite3
 * datetime

+Before starting the API, you should run `database.py` to create a new database.

 You can install them via `pip install`.
 ## Data format
 This API accepts data in JSON only.
 When sending data, set the `Content-Type` header to `application/json` with JSON body.
 For example: